stefansundin/atom-replace-notepad/README.md

 # replace-notepad

 Easily replace Notepad with Atom.
-64-bit Windows only.
 Administrator privileges are required for a one-time setup.

 After installing, use the menu: _Packages_ » _Replace Notepad_ » _Replace Notepad_.